liron02319/CPP_SUMMER2/README.md

 ### Running main
-their is a man with examples that do it and show on print / on GUI on Screen For Example
+their a main with examples that do it and show on print / on GUI on Screen For Example to rum that file write - make tree

 ![image](https://github.com/user-attachments/assets/85b1b4de-c16c-4042-a0b1-27e1010c874b)